GENERAL INFORMATION - (PDF version)

 A: Our residents rotate at three sites: The Children’s Hospital of Philadelphia (CHOP), the Hospital of the University of Pennsylvania (HUP), and Penn Presbyterian Medical Center (Presby).

 CHOP: CHOP is a large academic pediatric teaching hospital.
-It has been consistently ranked the number one children’s hospital in the country in both U.S. News and World Report, and Parents Magazine.
-CHOP serves as both a community hospital for the neighborhood of West Philadelphia, as well as a tertiary care referral center for pediatric patients from around the country, and around the world.
-Many of the inpatient wards at CHOP have a combination of general pediatrics hospitalist service combined with at least one subspecialty service such as benign hematology, neurology, pulmonology, adolescent medicine, nephrology, endocrinology, metabolism, oncology, cardiology and the Integrated Care Service.
-CHOP has a very large and busy pediatric intensive care unit where Med-Peds residents rotate in their third year.
+It has been consistently ranked the number one children’s hospital in the country in U.S. News and World Report.
+CHOP serves as both a community hospital for the neighborhood of West Philadelphia, as well as a tertiary care referral center for pediatric patients from around the country (and world).
+Most of the inpatient wards at CHOP have a combination of general pediatrics hospitalist service a subspecialty service such as benign hematology, neurology, pulmonology, adolescent medicine, nephrology, or endocrinology.
+There are also dedicated floors and rotations to oncology, cardiology, and pediatric intensive care unit.

 HUP: HUP is a large, tertiary care, academic medical center.
 It is consistently ranked among the best adult hospitals in the country.
 Medicine services include a hospitalist general medicine service, as well as subspecialty services in cardiology, oncology, pulmonology, gastroenterology, and infectious disease.
-Residents also spend time in the busy medical intensive care unit and the cardiac care unit.
-To round out the Med-Peds experience at HUP, our residents rotate through the Well Baby Nursery and the Neonatal Intensive Care Unit, both of which are fueled by a very busy labor and delivery service.
+Residents also spend time in the medical intensive care unit and the cardiac care unit.
+While on pediatrics, Med-Peds residents rotate through the Well Baby Nursery and the Neonatal Intensive Care Unit which are also located at HUP.

 Presby: Presby is located in West Philadelphia, approximately 6 blocks from HUP.
-It is a smaller community hospital where our residents receive exposure to “bread and butter” general medicine, and have the opportunity to work with outstanding educators in general internal medicine.
-Residents spend time on the general internal medicine service at Presby, as well as the inpatient geriatrics unit.
+It is a smaller community hospital where our residents receive exposure to “bread and butter” general medicine on a general internal medicine service at Presby, as well as the inpatient geriatrics unit.

 Q: Where do Med-Peds residents have continuity clinic?

-While on pediatric ward rotations, residents alternate clinics with one clinic session per week in internal medicine clinic and the next week in pediatric clinic.
-While on internal medicine rotations, residents do not have continuity clinic in keeping with the "6+2" schedule of our categorical internal medicine colleagues.
-While on Med-Peds Primary Care blocks and electives, our residents have more frequent clinics, allowing them to broaden their exposure to outpatient medicine and pediatrics.
+While on inpatient pediatric rotations, residents have one clinic session per week (alternating between medicine or pediatrics).
+While on inpatient nternal medicine rotations, residents do not have continuity clinic in keeping with the "6+2" schedule of our categorical internal medicine colleagues.

 Q: Will I be on service with other med-peds residents?